 Set the differential pressure amount to 0.3 atm by entering 0.3 into variable PV8563_DP_OFFSET on the DBX control screen

-Open EV8611CD in manual mode to 20% and EV8611JT 20% in manual mode
+Open EV8611CD in manual mode to 20% and EV8611JT 20% and EV8612 to 15% in manual mode

 Manually open PV8563W to 5%.
 Check the supply pressure PT8565 to see how it is responding.
 If it is below 2 atm and above 1.4 atm then make the max of PV8563 5% and the min 5%.
 Put PV8563W in Normal mode.
-Slowly increase the max and lower the min while tuning the Warm supply valve PV8563W to control the supply pressure of the mixed helium gas below the Torus supply pressure by 0.2 to 0.3 atm using calculated pressure signal P_CDHE_8563W_S (this signal may need lots of filtering)
+Slowly increase the max and lower the min while tuning the Warm supply valve PV8563W to control the supply pressure of the mixed helium gas below the Torus supply pressure by 0.2 to 0.3 atm either using PT8565 directly at a set point of 2.0 or using calculated pressure signal P_CDHE_8563W_S (this signal may need lots of filtering)

 Put PV8563C in Manual Mode and slowly open it a few percent at a time.
 Have someone up at the valve to report back when the valve actually moves and once it does quickly throttle it (unless it moves from the first attempt).
 Make the input TD8513S and the setpoint 290K (or 10K below the average coil temperature).
 Watch the temperature gradient develop through the magnet.